RasaHQ/rasa/docs/nlu/components.rst

     Creates a token for every whitespace separated character sequence.
 Can be used to define tokens for the MITIE entity extractor.
 :Configuration:

+    If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, or use a different delimiter than whitespace for ``response`` key, use these flags:

+    - tokenization of intent and response labels:
+        - ``label_split_symbol`` sets the delimiter string to split the intent and response labels, default is whitespace.

     Make the tokenizer not case sensitive by adding the ``case_sensitive: false`` option.
 Default being ``case_sensitive: true``.

     .. code-block:: yaml